gaborgulyas/constrainted_fingerprinting/readme.md

 # Code repository for paper titled 'Near-Optimal Fingerprinting with Constraints'

+**NEW**: thanks to Pierre Laperdrix, the code is now also available for python 3.
+Just grab `python3-version.zip`.

 ## What is this for?
 This repository serves the codebase of a scientific conference paper in [1].
 The paper shows that limiting the availability of user attributes is not enough for mainting user privacy.
 In fact, this is shown in two "hot" areas the paper: